Łazienki Park: Chopin monument

-Just off Ujazdów Avenue, the park is home to the Frédéric Chopin Monument.
-The bronze statue was designed in 1907 by Wacław Szymanowski for planned erection on the centenary of Chopin's 1810 birth, but its execution was delayed by controversy over the design, then by World War I. The statue was finally cast and erected in 1926.
+Just off Ujazdów Avenue, Łazienki Park features the Frédéric Chopin Monument.

+The bronze statue was designed in 1907 by sculptor Wacław Szymanowski for erection on the centenary of Chopin's 1810 birth, but its execution was delayed first by controversy over the design, then by World War I. The tree's branches, in frontal view, take the shape of the composer's fingers.

+The statue was finally cast and erected in 1926.
 In World War II, it was the first Warsaw monument destroyed by the occupying Germans.